Roberto Cofresí: Death and legacy

 After Cofresí's death, items associated with him have been preserved or placed on display.
 His birth certificate is at San Miguel Arcángel Church with those of other notable figures, including Ramón Emeterio Betances and Salvador Brau.
 Earrings said to have been worn by Cofresí were owned by Ynocencia Ramírez de Arellano, a maternal cousin.
-Her great-great-grandson, collector Teodoro Vidal Santoni, gave them to the National Museum of American History in 1997 and the institution displayed them in a section devoted to Spanish colonial history.
+Her great-great-grandson, collector Teodoro Vidal, gave them to the National Museum of American History in 1997 and the institution displayed them in a section devoted to Spanish colonial history.
 Locally, documents are preserved in the Institute of Puerto Rican Culture's General Archive of Puerto Rico, the Ateneo Puertorriqueño, the University of Puerto Rico's General Library and Historic Investigation Department and the Catholic Church's Parochial Archives.
 Outside Puerto Rico, records can be found at the National Archives Building and the General Archive of the Indies.
 However, official documents relating to Cofresí's trial and execution have been lost.